MarcieMarc425/PriCoSha/README.md

 ## Current Features:
 - Login System
   - Password hashed with md5
-- UI for landing page, login page, and basic homepage once logged in
+- UI for landing/login page, and basic homepage once logged in

 ## TODO:
-- Upgrade webpages with bootstrap3
 - Switch password hashing from md5 to SHA-1/SHA-2 and salt
-- Update homepage to show contents
+- Update homepage to show contents and info about contents
+- Upgrade homepage to bootstrap
 - Implement posting content system
+- Implement notification system
+- Implement tag system
 - Document codes so they are readable